Today was the day.

 Raindrops chaotically assaulted the windshield of Cameron’s car before being periodically wiped away by the rhythmic sweeps of the wiper blades.
 But even the blades’ orderly march lagged behind the beat of the pop music playing faintly from the radio.

 “For the record, this is a very shitty idea,” Cameron grimaced, as he and Madeline sat in his Mazda, parked in a metered space across the street from Taro’s building.
-“I doubt I could go in and get you if I had to.”
+“I doubt I could go in and get you even if I had to.”

 “What makes you think you couldn’t?”
 Madeline questioned, watching the heavy rain continue its onslaught against the passenger side window.
 “It’s a public building, for the most part anyway.”

-The swollen clouds had rolled in last night just as Cameron began escorting her around the city in a very well planned effort to take her mind off Levi for good.
+The swollen clouds had rolled in last night just as Cameron began escorting her around the city in a very well-thought-out plan to take her mind off Levi for good.
 After taking her out for an extravagant dinner, he effectively pointed out every good looking man who took more than a casual notice of her, hoping she’d realize that compared to what she might have thought in the past, she had a tremendous amount of options in front of her.
 He then insisted they visit a host club in Shinjuku, where a friend’s little brother worked.
 Even though the “little brother” was about Madeline’s age, he acted much younger, lavishing attention on the redhead as if he was a smitten schoolboy.
 She couldn’t deny he was cute, and he absolutely took her mind off her troubles for the few hours she spent in his company, but leaving the club spawned thoughts of Levi as if the incoming rainstorm itself carried them to her.

 Cameron glared out through the storm, eyeing the entrance of the Tetsugawa building.